BirgittaHauser/Generate-XML-and-JSON/README.md

 </table>

 #### Description:
-Almost any SELECT-Statement including Common Table Expressions or Nested Sub-Selects For the passed table a list of all columns separated by a comma is generated with the LIST_AGG Aggregate function from the SYSCOLUMS view.
+Almost any SELECT-Statement including those SQL statements that include Common Table Expressions or Nested Sub-Selects can be converted.
-With this information and the passed parameter information a XMLGROUP Statement is performed that returns the XML data.

 The structure of the resulting XML document is the same as the structure of the XML document returned by the Table2XML UDF.
 <table>